breqwatr/voidith/docs/update-chrony-config-file.md

     ]
 }
 ```
-Change it on all the nodes.
-If you have huge number of nodes, you can also `scp` updated file to all nodes at correct locations.
+Change it on all nodes and restart chrony containers by running `docker restart chrony`.